MatiseAms/harvestForecast/Readme.md

 ## Find your Forecastapp credentials
 - Go to http://forecastapp.com
-- Login if not Logged in yet
+- Login if not logged in yet
 - Open your webinspector
 - Navigate to Resources -> Local storage
 - Find and copy `account_id` and `access_token`